Education Outside the Classroom

 The Field Museum was founded in 1893 as the Columbian Museum of Chicago, a permanent repository for the odds and ends left over from the World's Columbian Exposition.
 In obedience to ancient protocols that guide such matters, the name was changed to the Field Museum of Natural History in 1905 when retailer Marshall Field wrote his first big check to it.
 (It reverted to the Chicago Natural History Museum between 1943 to 1966.)

 The Field was initially ensconced in the old Fine Arts Building in Jackson Park, but that building proved inadequate, and in 1921 the museum moved downtown.
-It had originally been proposed that the museum build at a more convenient spot in Grant Park, but that would have violated court rulings that restricted building heights in the park.
-Instead, the museum was stuck just outside Grant Park on the northern edge of Burnham Park, in a new building whose central hall is a neo-Classic gem.
+It had originally been proposed that the museum build new quarters in Grant Park, a more convenient spot, but that would have violated court rulings that restricted building heights in the park.
+Instead, the museum was stuck on a site just outside Grant Park's southern boundary on the northern edge of Burnham Park, in a new building whose central hall is a neo-Classic gem.

 Today’s public knows the Field as the home of Sue, the world's largest intact dinosaur skeleton, but the Field is the only local museum that's also a major research institution.
 Field-sponsored research is currently under way in more than 90 countries; the building had PhDs the way other museums have mice.
-Industrious collecting and purchases have swelled its collections to more than 20 million artifacts; one can tour the world’s jungles and islands and mountain ranges from within its laboratories, which are sensibly closed to the public.
-However, the Harris Educational Loan Program makes available hands-on materials for families to use at home.
+Industrious collecting and purchases have swelled its collections to more than 20 million artifacts; one can tour the world’s jungles and islands and mountain ranges from within its laboratories.
+The labs are sensibly closed to the public, but the Harris Educational Loan Program makes available hands-on materials for families to use at home.

 The Museum of Science and Industry